 Goodbye winter – hello spring!
-Now that the days are starting to brighten up, you’ll find plenty of fun things to do in the UK this spring whether you’re headed for a wedding, looking for the perfect gig or planning to discover exquisite new flavours at a food festival.
+Now that the days are starting to brighten up, you’ll find plenty of fun things to do in the UK this spring whether you’re headed for a wedding, looking for a gig or planning to discover new flavours at a food festival.
 Wherever your journey takes you, you’ll find a Premier Inn nearby to help you get the most out of your trip.

 Weddings are a celebration of life, love and new beginnings – perfect for the spring.
 Wherever you’re heading for a wedding in the UK, you’ll find a Premier Inn nearby.
 So you can relax and enjoy those magic moments with the happy couple, knowing that you have a comfy Hypnos bed to come back to.

 In a beautiful setting near Windsor and surrounded by gorgeous parkland, this stately Victorian country house overlooking the River Thames is a picture-perfect venue for a spring wedding.
 Hedsor House has also served as a majestic location in hit shows like Downton Abbey and Quartet.

 Belvoir means “beautiful view” in French and, looking out from this historic landmark across the scenic Leicestershire countryside, it’s easy to see how Belvoir Castle picked up its name.
 The castle itself is an architectural marvel and adds an almost fairy-tale-like quality to any wedding.